sdsddsd1/mywayland/README.md

-# KISS repo for wayland with wlroots and sway. 🌿
+# KISS repo for wayland with wlroots and sway 🌿

-## Native rootless waylandsession with:
 ```
+Native rootless Wayland session with:
-Alacritty, Bemenu, Mpv, SDL(Doom) and one of the following browsers.
+Alacritty, Bemenu, Mpv, SDL(Doom), Sway and the following browsers.
 ```
 ```
 Vimb (webkit2gtk and gtk+3)works very well.